 How many personal-sized lasagnas can fit in the air fryer?

 I use jarred pasta sauce for this recipe.
-When I’m making a lasagna for one, I’m all about convenience.
+When I’m making this dish, I’m all about convenience.
 When getting jarred pasta sauce, keep an eye out for any hidden dairy in the ingredient list.

 And if you’d prefer to make sauce from scratch, go for it!

-How to make vegan lasagna for one in the air fryer
+How to make vegan zucchini lasagna in the air fryer

 Start by breaking two 10-inch lasagna noodles in half.
 For one mini lasagna, you’ll need four 5-inch long noodles.